 With low mortgage rates and so many options for home styles, now is an exciting time to be a first-time homebuyer.
 Because there is significant buyer competition in some price ranges, it is important to be properly prepared when you decide to begin your search.
 Working with a mortgage consultant on determining home affordability, loan types and getting pre-approved for a mortgage will help you prepare for finding the perfect place to call home.

-1. Down payment minimum of 3.5 percent for FHA loans
+1. Lower down payment minimum for FHA loans

 FHA loans, which are backed by the Federal Housing Administration, are the most common government-backed loans.
 Lenders who want FHA protection must make sure that their loans meet FHA lending standards.

-FHA loan standards require a buyer to have a minimum of 3.5 percent down at closing.
+FHA loan standards require a buyer to have a minimum down payment at closing, but it is typically lower than the traditional 20%.
 A relative may also gift the 3.5 percent down payment.
-With such a low amount required down, FHA loans are considered riskier to lenders than conventional loans.
+Because they accept a lower down payment, FHA loans are considered riskier to lenders than conventional loans.
 To protect against borrowers defaulting on their mortgages, lenders require buyers to purchase mortgage insurance when they secure an FHA loan.

 2. Minimum credit score for FHA loans

 Typically, FHA loans allow more flexibility in credit scores than other types of loans.
 Keep in mind: lenders vary in their requirements for all loans, including FHA.
 These requirements are called “investor overlays,” and can include everything from checking buyer credit scores to verifying income.

 Much like mortgage insurance, the investor overlay provides additional safeguards for lenders who want to protect against buyers defaulting on their mortgage payments.
 By checking for signals like a growing income or other financial security factors, lenders can confidently lend to first time buyers who may still be working to improve their credit score.

 3. Loan limits for FHA and conventional loans